 - Emergency Preparedness and Response: Wildfires - U.S. Centers for Disease Control and Prevention

-- Wildfire Smoke: A Guide for Public Health Officials (PDF: 1.3MB/53 pages) - created in cooperation by a wide variety of organizations.
+- Wildfire Smoke: A Guide for Public Health Officials (PDF) - created in cooperation by a wide variety of organizations.

 - Wildfires (before, during, and after) - Federal Emergency Management Agency (FEMA)